hydraulic-institute/edb/source/01_pump-fundamentals/01_sys-curves.md

 ### Pressure and Head Relationship
 Head is the expression of the energy content of a liquid in reference to any arbitrary datum.
 It is expressed in units of energy per unit weight of liquid.
 The measuring unit for head is <units us = "feet" metric = "meters"></units> of liquid.

-Pressure and head have a liquid have a physical relationship as outlined in equation 1.A.1.
+Pressure and head of a liquid have a physical relationship as outlined in equation 1.A.1.
 These equations utilize a conversion constant and specific gravity (s), which is defined in equation 1.A.2.
 It is common to use head because the performance of the pump can be shown independent of the specific gravity or density of the fluid pumped.

 <div class="equation-label">Eq.
 1.A.1</div>
 =+=